 Maximum Loan Tenure = 75 – 35 – 10 = 30 years.

 Do also note that your maximum loan tenure for a home equity loan is 30 years and not exceeding 65 years old.
 To illustrate, let say you are 30 years old and have serviced your current loan for ten years, your maximum loan is capped at 30 years.

 Maximum Loan Tenure = 75 – 30 – 10 = 35 years (But capped at 30 years)

-What are the costs involved in applying for home equity loan and how long it takes for a loan to be approved?
+What are the costs involved in applying for a home equity loan and how long does it take for a loan to be approved?

 - Existing Mortgage – approximately 2 weeks (take note of penalty if within lock-in period)